Multiclass Classification, Information, Divergence, and Surrogate Risk: Risks, information measures, and -divergences

-In this section, we show that $f$-divergences as given in Definition~\ref{def:general-fdiv} have a precise corresondence with uncertainty functions and losses; \citet{GarciaWi12} also establish a correspondence between $f$-divergences and infimal losses, though we present it here to give a complete picture.
-We begin as in equation~\eqref{eqn:inf-representation-full} with a concave uncertainty function $U$ and corresponding loss $\loss$ satisfying $U(\prior) = \inf_{\alpha \in \R^k} \sum_{i=1}^k \prior_i \loss_i(\alpha)$; by Proposition~\ref{proposition:u-to-loss-correspondence} it is no loss of generality to assume this correspondence.
-Let $\basemeasure$ be any measure such that $P_i \ll \basemeasure$ for each $i$, $p_i = dP_i / d\basemeasure$, and $\Discfuncs$ be the collection of measurable functions $\discfunc : \mc{X} \to \R^k$.
-The posterior Bayes risk for the loss $\loss$ is
+In this section, we show that $f$-divergences as in Definition~\ref{def:general-fdiv} have a precise correspondence with generalized entropies and losses; \citet{GarciaWi12} establish the correspondence between $f$-divergences and entropy/pointwise Bayes risk $\entropy$; our results show the important link from $f$ directly \emph{to} the loss $\loss$.
+We begin as in equation~\eqref{eqn:inf-representation-full} with a concave generalized entropy $\entropy$ and loss $\loss$ satisfying $\entropy(\prior) = \inf_{\alpha \in \R^k} \sum_{i=1}^k \prior_i \loss(\alpha, i)$; by Proposition~\ref{proposition:u-to-loss-correspondence} it is no loss of generality to assume this correspondence.
+Let $\Discfuncs$ be the collection of measurable functions $\discfunc : \mc{X} \to \R^k$.
+The posterior Bayes risk for $\loss$ is

 where $\wt{\prior}(x)$ is the posterior distribution on $Y$ conditional on $X = x$.
 The information measure~\eqref{eqn:information} is thus the gap between the prior Bayes $\loss$-risk and posterior Bayes $\loss$-risk.
 We may then write